-Gamechangers is a new project from Chrysalis born from its recent Village Boardgames Convention.
+Gamechangers is a new project from Chrysalis born from its recent Village Boardgames Convention, made possible through the support of these founders.
 Children from villages have been clamouring to play the games and, of course, there is no place for them to play or even buy boardgames, were they able to afford them.
 However, we see a future time when boardgames will be more readily available in Uganda and believe that there is much change that can take place through giving access to a range of boardgames.

 Firstly, the lives of children growing up in villages follow a set of rules and this project aims to facilitate the changing of at least some of these rules, by creating changemakers.
 Using games, young people can gain personal development skills, which can help them find solutions to problems in the communities.